Diving safety: Surface-supplied equipment

-The essential aspect of surface-supplied diving is that breathing gas is supplied from the surface, either from a specialized diving compressor, high-pressure cylinders, or both.
+The essential aspect of surface-supplied diving is that breathing gas is supplied from the surface, either from a diving compressor, high-pressure cylinders, or both.
 In commercial and military surface-supplied diving, a backup source of breathing gas should always be present in case the primary supply fails.
-The diver may also wear a cylinder called a "bail-out bottle," which can provide self-contained breathing gas in an emergency.
-Thus, the surface-supplied diver is much less likely to have an "out-of-air" emergency than a scuba diver as there are normally two alternative air sources available.
-Surface-supplied diving equipment usually includes communication capability with the surface, which improves the safety and efficiency of the working diver.

-Surface-supplied equipment is required for diving in harsh contaminated environments under the US Navy operational guidance which was drawn up by the Navy Experimental Diving Unit, and by several other professional codes of practice.
+The diver will normally also carry an emergency gas supply.
+With two alternative air sources available, the surface-supplied diver is much less likely to have an "out-of-gas" emergency than a scuba diver.
+Surface-supplied diving equipment usually includes voice communication capability with the surface, which improves the safety and efficiency of the working diver.
+Surface-supplied equipment is required for diving in harsh contaminated environments, and for most commercial diving operations by several professional codes of practice and national regulations.

-Surface-supplied diving equipment is required for a large proportion of the commercial diving operations conducted in many countries, either by direct legislation, or by authorised codes of practice, as in the case of IMCA operations.
+Saturation systems

+Design, manufacture, testing and maintenance of saturation diving systems and their components may be required to comply with national occupational safety and health regulations for inshore work and IMCA requirements or the equivalent for offshore work.

+Saturation systems are generally designed, manufactured, and classified to the standards of a recognised classification society like Lloyd's Register, Bureau Veritas, American Bureau of Shipping or Det Norske Veritas for quality assurance.

+Manufacturing and performance standards

+National and international standards have been published for the manufacture and testing of diving equipment for quality assurance and user safety.